minio/docs/source/minio-cli/kes/kes-tool-identity.rst

 .. mc:: kes tool identity

-The :mc:`kes tool identity` command creates a self-signed x.509 certificate for use with deploying a :mc:`kes server` for local evaluation and initial development.
+The :mc:`kes tool identity new` command creates a self-signed x.509 certificate for use with deploying a :mc:`kes server` for local evaluation and initial development.